 The quantity of fluid naturally increases in the body with pregnancy and the inability to regulate it efficiently leads to fluid retention.
 A few causes leading to fluid retention during pregnancy include:

-The increased pressure in abdomen due to the growing size of womb reduces or slows down the functioning of nerves in the body leading to fluid retention
+The increased pressure in the abdomen due to the growing size of the womb reduces or slows down the functioning of nerves in the body leading to fluid retention

-Proteins also help in maintaining water level among tissues and capillaries.
+Proteins also help in maintaining water levels among tissues and capillaries.
 The protein deficiency may occur in pregnancy due to inadequate dietary intake which in turn may result in fluid retention

 Excessive salt can cause fluid retention in anyone.
 The high amount of sodium in processed and dried salty food may trigger fluid retention.
 Completely shunning salt is not recommended, have just what is required!
 Avoid adding table salt to your food, and foods that contain excessive salts such as some chips and other snacks

 Drinking water when you are already suffering from fluid retention sound awkward.
 However, it is important to note that you still need to drink plenty of water to keep your kidneys functioning well!
 So do not give up on 8 glasses of water each day!
 Try fresh fruit juices and coconut water, which have natural salts and nutrients.
-This in turn helps balance sodium-potassium levels in the body which may also be the contributing factors of fluid retention
+This in turn helps balance sodium-potassium levels in the body which may also be the contributing factor to fluid retention.

 If you have yet not given up alcohol, do that now.
 Dehydrating, caffeinated products should not be a part of your diet.
 Limit the intake of coffee and tea, and add lots of healthy and fresh fruits to your daily diet.
 Exercising regularly will also help in minimizing fluid retention.
-Avoid salty products like chips and peanuts, lead a stress free life, and take ample rest – you will likely be able to combat fluid retention during pregnancy.
-Though water retention during pregnancy could seem unpleasant, yet the good news is that it will go away with the birth of the baby.
-Hope this 5 Tips To Minimize Water Retention During Pregnancy is useful to you.
+Avoid salty products like chips and peanuts, lead a stress-free life, and take ample rest – you will likely be able to combat fluid retention during pregnancy.